-The case study involves a family with four siblings – Mary, Mike, Mona, and Tim.
-Their mother had a will in 2001, which divided her assets equally among the four siblings.
+The case involves a family with four siblings.
+Their mother made a will in 2001, which divided her assets equally among the four siblings.
 However, in 2015, the mother added a codicil to the will, which altered the distribution of her assets.
-After learning that her health was failing, the mother asked her two eldest children (Mary and Mike) to move in and care for her.
-In the codicil, the mother bequeathed her house to Mike and Mary.
-The youngest two siblings, Mona and Tim, already had their own homes.
+After learning that her health was failing, the mother asked her two eldest children to move in and care for her.
+In the codicil, the mother bequeathed her house to them.
+The youngest two siblings already had their own homes.

 The Probate Process in Texas

 In Texas, probate is the legal process of administering the estate of a deceased person.
 In order to probate the codicil, the following steps must be taken:

 - File a petition for probate with the appropriate court: The petition must include the original will and codicil, as well as the names and addresses of the deceased person’s heirs and devisees.

 - Notify the heirs and devisees of the probate proceedings: This can be done by mailing them a copy of the petition or by publishing a notice in a local newspaper.